root-project/rootbench/README.md

 }
 ```

-## About
-Collection of benchmarks and performance monitoring applications

 ## Building
 ROOTBench can be built standalone and as part of ROOT.
 If you want to enable ROOTBench for ROOT just add the `-Drootbench=On` option to your cmake configuration.